gitbeggs/MSC-RESEARCH-PROJECT/README.md

 Tool: bbmap.sh

 Filtered reads were aligned to the Acidovorax radicis and Bacillus subtilis reference genomes, depending on the treatment condition.
-Purpose: Quantify gene expression in bacteria inoculated into the rhizosphere, with or without aphid presence, compared to uninoculated controls.
+Purpose: Quantify gene expression of A.radicis and B.subtilis inoculated barley plants using rhizosphere sample (microbiome indicator), with or without aphid presence, compared to uninoculated controls.

+For the mapping to the B.subtilis genome a shell for loop using the nano function was created to efficiently map reads to the Bacillus subtilis genome, automating the process for multiple samples and reducing redundancy.

+See file: Terminal loop for mapping reads to B.subtilis genome.sh

 # 6. SAM to BAM Conversion
 Tool: samtools